ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-twitter-connector.md

     - **StorageAccountConnectionString** – The connection string Uri that you copied after creating the Azure storage account in Step 3.

-    - **tenantId** – The tenant ID of your Office 365 organization that you copied after creating the Facebook connector app in Azure Active Directory in Step 2.
+    - **tenantId** – The tenant ID of your Office 365 organization that you copied after creating the Twitter connector app in Azure Active Directory in Step 2.

     ![](media/TCimage23.png)